ys-zhang/obsidian-vault-research/English/undertake.md

 - The bill requires owners to undertake remedial work on dilapidated buildings.
 - This is one of the largest aid projects ever undertaken.
-- Successful candidates will be required to undertake an induction programme.
+- Successful candidates will be required to undertake an induction program.
 - I'm just beginning to realize the enormity of what I have undertaken.
 - The agency undertook the survey in January 2004.